by Ken Haynes, BoomWriter Co-founder

 Ed note: The title is ours, not Ken’s.
 We used BoomWriter with students here at TeachThought and loved it, and reached out to Ken Hayes to write a guest post explaining how it works.
-For hesitant writers, or budding Wendell Berrys, it’s a great resource.
+For hesitant writers, it’s a great resource.

 As teachers and parents bemoan – and studies affirm – more technology has not necessarily translated into improved writing skills for most students.

 In fact, the negative effects of excess screen time and shorter attention spans due to social media are corroborated by recent studies that show only a quarter of American high school students are proficient in writing assessments, and one out of five have “below basic” writing skills.

 But teachers must stick to the curriculum, and with all that they have on their plates to address the ever-evolving standards of learning, there is very little extra time in the school day to devote to improving students’ writing.
 As a former teacher, assistant principal and writing program director, I know firsthand that helping students improve their writing skills requires a solution that’s engaging, easy to use and academically effective.